KSTARK007/PesWT2017/README.md

-# PesWT2017
+# WT2017

-This is a file for all the Pes Third sem students
+THis is a website for 3rd sem students in pes unversity doing CS

-ALL the Best Working on it